A-Z SEO Glossary

 Optimization – Optimization is done by the web page owners where they follow the guidelines of the search engines and strategize and optimize their content accordingly in the hope that they rank better in the search results.

-Organic Link – An organic link is a link that is not paid or authorized for and is displayed to the users only because the search engine bots trusts them to be natural.
+Organic Link – An organic link is a link that is not paid or authorized for and is displayed to the users only because the search engine bots trust them to be natural.

 Organic Search – Users do an organic search by asking a query or stating a phrase into the search bar to obtain the desired results/